What is your blurb policy?

 Is Imaginary Girls your first novel?

 Imaginary Girls is my debut YA novel, but it’s not my first novel.
-My first published novel—not including work-for-hire novels I ghostwrote—was a tween novel called Dani Noir, which was later reissued for the YA shelves under the title Fade Out.
+My first published novel—not including work-for-hire novels I ghostwrote—was a middle-grade novel called Dani Noir, which was later reissued for the YA shelves under the title Fade Out.

 I also wrote two adult novels that I did not end up getting published before I started Imaginary Girls.

-I’ve read Imaginary Girls and I have questions about the story and I’d like to know which of my interpretations is right.
+I’ve read one of your books and I’d like to know if my interpretation is right.
 Will you tell me?

-I live in the Hudson Valley and recognize the town and the reservoir you wrote about.
+I live in the Hudson Valley and recognize the town and the reservoir you wrote about in Imaginary Girls.
 Why did you never name them in the novel?

 The town found in Imaginary Girls is most certainly inspired by Woodstock, New York, the town where I lived and hung out with my friends when I was a teenager.

 However, this was a town where I haven’t lived for many years.
 So the place was inspired by the town of my memories.
 I wrote the town as I remembered it, distorted and reimagined to suit the story, and so much of it isn’t necessarily true to local maps and actual reality.
 As I wrote, the place began to take on a magic all its own.
 And there seemed to be even more magic in leaving the town unnamed, and the reservoir too (which was based on the Ashokan Reservoir), though I know many people will see the truth in it.
 I love when real things twist and turn into something new in fiction.